etcd-io/etcd/Documentation/discovery-protocol.md

 # Discovery Protocol

-Starting an etcd cluster initially can be painful since each machine needs to know of at least one live machine in the cluster.
-If you are trying to bring up a cluster all at once, say using an AWS cloud formation, you also need to coordinate who will be the initial cluster leader.
-The discovery protocol helps you by providing a way to discover the peers in a new etcd cluster using another already running etcd cluster.
+Starting a new etcd cluster can be painful since each machine needs to know of at least one live machine in the cluster.
+If you are trying to bring up a new cluster all at once, say using an AWS cloud formation, you also need to coordinate who will be the initial cluster leader.
+The discovery protocol uses an existing running etcd cluster to start a second etcd cluster.

-To use this protocol you add the command line flag `-discovery` to your etcd args.
+To use this feature you add the command line flag `-discovery` to your etcd args.
 In this example we will use `http://example.com/v2/keys/_etcd/registry` as the URL prefix.

 ## The Protocol

 By convention the etcd discovery protocol uses the key prefix `_etcd/registry`.
 A full URL to the keyspace will be `http://example.com/v2/keys/_etcd/registry`.

-## Creating a New Cluster
+### Creating a New Cluster

 Generate a unique token that will identify the new cluster and create a key called "_state".
 If you get a `201 Created` back then your key is unused and you can proceed with cluster creation.
 If the return value is `412 Precondition Failed` then you will need to create a new token.